-S150 does not display greater than ten virtual disks in the BIOS Configuration Utility or CTRL R
+S150 does not display greater than ten virtual disks in the BIOS Configuration Utility or CTRL R disks that are not needed.
+Remember to take account of the virtual disks that are currently being used.

 Likely Cause: The function is not supported.